Azure/azure-openapi-validator/docs/consistent-patch-properties.md

 ## Output Message

-The property '{propertyName}' in the request body doesn't appear in the resource model.
+The property '{propertyName}' in the request body either not apppear in the resource model or has the wrong level.

 ## Description